freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-94.english.md

 ## Description
 <section id='description'>

 Add the `data` function to the selection.
-Pass it your `pie` function with an empty array for now.
+Pass it your `pie` variable with an empty array for now.
 The next step will get the correct array to put there.
 </section>

 ## Instructions